-These are the ‘Live’ stats for Mechtraveller.
+These are the ‘Live’ statistics for Mechtraveller.
 They show the numbers and trends for the last 30 days from today.

 Tip: There is more than one page of them, mouseover them to reveal the page menu.
 Expand to full page to see detail.